 “Don’t just think about Google or AWS as the only games in town. milCloud 2.0 has some great options for practitioners.
 [GDIT’s] partnerships with Nvidia, Dell, Intel, Rubrik, Pure Storage and Oracle are really helping us deploy the latest and greatest technology within weeks or months of release, and that really becomes an incredible resource for the DOD,” Phelan says.

 Jeffrey Phelan has over 20 years of IT leadership experience.
 Since 2018, he has been leading the milCloud 2.0 growth and expansion of the program with Defense Information Systems Agency (DISA) and the Department of Defense.

-Listen to the podcast for the full conversation on using milCloud 2.0 to fast track AI and ML capabilities.
 You can hear more coverage of “IT Modernization in Government” on our FedScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.